ManimCommunity/manim/docs/source/installation/for_dev.rst

    python3 -m pip install .

-Please see page :doc:`<../contributing>` for more details about contributing to Manim.
+Please see :doc:`our contributing guide<contributing>` for more details about contributing to Manim.

 .. warning::